okfn/opendatahandbook/_posts/israel-budget-story.md

 ### Down the rabbit hole

 Mushon Zer-Aviv is a web designer who has been involved in the project from its early days.
-In an article charting on the history of the site, he reflects that it reveals a ‘transparency paradox’: as he puts it:
+In an article charting on the history of the site, he reflects that it reveals a ‘transparency paradox’: as he puts it-
->the more you make accessible, the deeper the rabbit hole goes.
+>'The more you make accessible, the deeper the rabbit hole goes.'

 The more data is available, the more people can see how much more is still being withheld - and the louder the demands for even fuller publication of government data.
 Hasadna's work on budget data is by no means finished, as they seek to open up information on government contracts, local government finances, and more.
 Rather, it is simply another part of the ongoing awakening in Israel to the possibilities of open government data.